Welcome to Bourbon and House.

 97 – 100 – Tears of the Angels.
 Some of the best juice I’ve ever tasted.

 93 – 96 – Excellent.
-Fantastic bottle and worth every penny.
+Fantastic bottle with close to no flaws.

 88 – 92 – Very good, great quality stuff.